-With hair analysis, you can discover where your calcium level is at, and if it is elevated due to vitamin D and/or calcium supplementation.
+With hair analysis, you can discover if vitamin D supplements are having an ill-impact on your mineral levels, your metabolism and your health.
 Read all about why else you’d want to cut off your hair for your health here.

 5 Nutrient deficiencies you don’t know you have!